TimkaMLG/Phase_Vocoder/README.md

 # Phase Vocoder
-Implementation of [algorythm](https://www.guitarpitchshifter.com/algorithm.html) to change the signal duration without changing the pitch.
+Implementation of [algorythm](https://www.guitarpitchshifter.com/algorithm.html) for changing the signal duration without changing the pitch.

 # Install
 1) Download the repository.